The Top 10 Highest Paying Jobs in the World Right Now

 Nurse anesthesiologists are an important part of the medical staff of hospitals or emergency teams and play a huge role in critical conditions.
 Their role is to administer the right amount of anesthetic through injections or inhaled gases for patients.

 Specialization in anesthesiology requires training as an RN and then getting a master’s degree from an accredited nurse-anesthesia program.
 The average salary for a nurse anesthesiologist rises to about $140,000.
+You can find great nursing career opportunities from PRN Health services.

 9. Pediatrician – $145,900